megaconfidence/docker-deploy-webhook/README.md

 CONTAINER_NAME=<name-you-want-to-call-your-container>
 ```

-Your can add other env variables that would be needed by the container at run-time to the `.env`
+Your can add other env variables that would be needed by the container at run-time to the `.env` file.
+These variables would be used to build the image, making them available when the container restarts (make sure you have your `ARG`s and `ENV`s properly setup in your `Dockerfile`)

 ## Scripts